Rail diploma tackles engineering skills shortage

 Australia's first engineering rail diploma

-The Australian Maritime College (AMC) and Engineering Education Australia (EEA) deliver the first nationally recognised engineering qualification specifically for rail.
+How a maritime college helped Engineering Education Australia (EEA) deliver the first nationally recognised engineering qualification specifically for rail.

 Close up of engineer's hands on track

-“As far as industry are concerned, it’s got credibility.
+“As far as industry are concerned, it’s got credibility. ,” said Martin Crees-Morris, AMC manager of the diploma's course development team.

 “We’re often asked, what is a maritime college doing offering a rail diploma?
 The answer is, we’re not rail experts, we’re enablers with the will and support to make the program happen.”